CompuTec/computec-docs/docs/webup/installation-and-activation.md

 - **CompuTec WebUp App** – handles all customization and automation logic and stores persistent configuration settings.
 - **CompuTec WebUp Manager** – provides the user interface for creating, editing, and testing configurations.
-- **CompuTec WebUp Client** – extends the SAP Business One Web Client where the standard extensibility framework is limited.
+- **CompuTec WebUp Client** – extends the SAP Business One Web Client, where the standard extensibility framework is limited.

 ---